 Over the years these objectives have expanded to include atoms and molecules in strong (long-pulse and attosecond) laser fields, low-energy interactions of antihydrogen with small atoms and molecules, cold atoms, Bose-Einstein condensates and optical lattices.

-The project is directed by a Steering Panel chaired by Professor Graham Worth, University College London, with vice-chairs Dr Stephen Clark, University of Bath, and Professor Hugo van der Hart, Queen’s University Belfast.
-The Steering Panel with additional UK members and international members and advisers make up the network Working Group.
+The project is directed by a Steering Panel chaired by Dr Jimena D Gorfinkiel, with vice-chairs Dr Stephen Clark, University of Bristol, and Professor Hugo van der Hart, Queen’s University Belfast.
+We thank and give our best wishes to former Chair Professor Graham Worth, University College London.
+The CCPQ Steering Panel with additional UK members and international members and advisers make up the network Working Group.

 The project grew out of the old CCP2 which focused on correlated ab initio continuum methods for leptonic collisions and multiphoton interactions, and in 2011 incorporated CCP6 that focused on molecule-molecule scattering and nuclear quantum dynamics.